 Independent study courses are available for those students who have demonstrated an ability to work without close supervision.
 The purpose of independent study is to supplement the more structured methods of regular courses with the opportunity for the student of high initiative and responsibility to apply her or his abilities to new material with a minimum of guidance.
 While there are not formal course prerequisites for such work, it is the normal expectation that independent projects will involve explorations in-depth of some specific topic within a general area in which the student has done extensive prior work.

 Exceptions may be made in cases where a student of generally demonstrated capability wishes to do exploratory work in a field in which she or he has little or no background, in a manner not provided for by the regular curriculum.
-Independent study normally is conducted at the 300 level as [Topic of Study] 399.
-Under exceptional circumstances and at the discretion of the instructor, students may undertake independent study with the designation [Topic of Study] 199 or 299, to indicate that the work is not at a level sufficiently advanced to warrant a 300-level designation.
+Independent study normally is conducted at the 300 level as [Discipline of Study] 399.
+Under exceptional circumstances and at the discretion of the instructor, students may undertake independent study with the designation [Discipline of Study] 199 or 299, to indicate that the work is not at a level sufficiently advanced to warrant a 300-level designation.
 In cases of utterly irreconcilable schedule conflicts, a course from the regular curriculum can be taken as an independent study with the regular course number, but only at the discretion of the instructor and with approval from the Curriculum Committee.

-First year students in their second semester, sophomores, juniors or seniors may pursue one Independent Study Project during any semester.
-Students who have a plan for Independent Study should consult with the instructor under whose guidance the work is proposed.
-If the instructor approves the project, a brief description of the project and the amount of credit proposed for it, approved by the instructor and advisor, must be submitted on the Independent Study Form available through the Registrar's Office.
+First-year students in their second semester, sophomores, juniors or seniors may pursue one independent study project during any semester.
+Students who have a plan for independent study should consult with the instructor under whose guidance the work is proposed.
+If the instructor approves the project, a brief description of the project and the amount of credit proposed for it, approved by the instructor and advisor, must be submitted on the Independent Study Form available through the Registrar’s Office.
 Final approval of all projects rests with the Curriculum Committee; copies of the proposal shall be distributed to the instructor and student upon approval or disapproval.
 Students should not assume approval until formally so notified.